Persona: In psychology

-According to Carl Jung and the Jungian psychology, the persona is also the mask or appearance one presents to the world.
+According to Carl Jung and Jungian psychology, the persona is also the mask or appearance one presents to the world.
 It may appear in dreams under various guises.
 People may choose to wear a social mask or use a persona to make themselves appear more socially desirable.
 This is used to impress potential partners or to make new friends.
 People can have multiple personas that they use in various situations; this can include work, being with friends, at home, etc. Depending on the individual's circumstance, a persona which they consider stronger within their specific social situation can be created because they put a higher emphasis on social interactions.
 Jung warned about using personas too much, fearing that one might lose their own individuality to their persona.
 A study has shown that this can be true to an extent; when taking a private self-rating test, there is a high correlation between how a person rates themselves and how they present themselves in public.
 It is difficult to tell if people are accurately filling out the test or answering what they find desirable.

 In a study written by Danielle Jackson, she argues that a person's persona can range in healthiness.
 The more healthy a persona is, the more socially acceptable and consistent that person remains.
 However, once a person starts to believe they are their persona, it can have adverse effects on their personality.
 James Hillman believed that once a person loses their identity to a persona, they become an archetypal figure.
 By losing their "ego", their persona becomes their personality in an archetypal form.
 However, when this occurs, the person becomes unstable and they are unable to act outside their formed persona.